Regenerate custom permalinks

 If you want to double-check how the new URL will look when the regenerate process is finished, use the URI Editor.
 The new permalink that will be used once it is regenerated may be seen in the "Default custom permalink" row .

-You may exclude certain permalinks from processing in the "Regenerate/reset" tool if you manually modified them to avoid accidental overwriting.
-In order to do this, under the "Permalink update" section of the URI Editor, choose "Don't auto-update "Custom permalink" and exclude from the "Regenerate/reset" tool".
+In order to do this, under the "Permalink update" section of the permalink editor, choose "Don't auto-update "Custom permalink" and exclude from the "Regenerate/reset" tool".

 Ignore in bulk tools